 This classic game is always a hit (pun intended!) with softball players of all ages.
-Set up some targets in the outfield, or simply use home plate as your target.
+Set up some targets in the outfield, or simply use the home plate as your target.
 See who can hit the most home runs in a set amount of time!

-This game is similar to base running race, but with a twist!
+This game is similar to the base running race, but with a twist!
 Instead of just running from first to home, have your players try to steal all three bases before heading back home.

 How Do You Practice Fun in Youth Softball?

 Youth softball is a sport that can be both fun and challenging.
 Here are some tips to make practicing fun for young softball players:

 - Mix it up: Don’t always do the same drills or play the same games.
 Variety keeps things interesting and engaging.